Wholesale: Products & Services

 If the NID is owned by you and used exclusively for your services to the end user, you are responsible for maintaining the NID and all of its components including replacement if damaged.

-Qwest will provide you with test results when testing and repairing your reported trouble.
-Qwest employees will not provide any service or conduct any work (repair or installation) beyond the NID.
-If the NID is owned by Qwest and capacity is shared with you, Qwest will be responsible for maintaining the NID.
-If damage is caused by you, Qwest will repair and bill applicable time nonrecurring and labor charges.
+CenturyLink will provide you with test results when testing and repairing your reported trouble.
+CenturyLink employees will not provide any service or conduct any work (repair or installation) beyond the NID.
+If the NID is owned by CenturyLink and capacity is shared with you, CenturyLink will be responsible for maintaining the NID.
+If damage is caused by you, CenturyLink will repair and bill applicable time nonrecurring and labor charges.
 This labor charge is billed in 1/2 hour increments.
 Rates can be found in your Interconnection Agreement.

 Billing